Updated July 2, 2021.

 Hawaii is the only state in the country with palaces—and more than one!
 Other than the 13 original American Colonies, Hawaii is the only state that was once ruled by a monarch, starting with King Kamehameha the Great, who united the Hawaiian islands for the first time.
 He was born and raised on this island, so there are loads of royal spots to check out!

 And speaking of royal sites, there are also plenty of ancient Hawaiian sites to visit as well.
 Way up at the tip of the island, we found a place where Hawaiians gave human sacrifices.
 Down south of Kona, we explored a Place of Refuge, where people who had broken the law (punishable by death) could come to be forgiven of their wrong-doings and re-enter society without fear of execution.
-There is so much more as well, despite the Big Island being the youngest of the Hawaiian islands!
+There is so much more as well, despite the Island of Hawai’i being the youngest of the Hawaiian islands!

 Oh, so you’ve heard of Kona coffee?
 Come tour a plantation!
 Sample a few roasts.
 Take home some chocolate-covered beans!
 We took a free tour at the Greenwell Farms coffee plantation; it’s so interesting to know how much effort it takes to create my morning cup of coffee!

-The State of Hawaii has some incredible hikes, and the Big Island boasts many one-of-a-kind sites only accessible by hike.
+The State of Hawaii has some incredible hikes, and the Island of Hawai’i boasts many one-of-a-kind sites only accessible by hike.
 The Green Sand Beach (or pay a local to drive you in a beat-up 4 wheel drive!), Waipi’o Valley (or take a guided tour via donkey and wagon, horseback, or 4 wheel drive van), Captain Cook’s Monument, volcanoes, and some of the island’s best beaches are all accessible via some stunning hikes.
 A whole post on hiking Hawaii is coming soon!

 Volcanoes are so much more than I thought!
 The Island of Hawaii is home to the most active volcano in the world.
 The various volcanoes on the island have been erupting off and on for thousands of years (that’s how the island was formed!), and the most active one has been erupting constantly since 1983!
 You can walk through a volcano crater, see and smell the effects of the sulfur from the volcanoes, see steam coming up through cracks in the ground, walk through a lava tube, and even see lava live and in person!